RepliKode/Youtube-Video-Looper/README.md

 ## Installation

-To use the YouTube Video Looper Auto script, follow these steps:
+To use the YouTube Video Looper script, follow these steps:

 1. **Install a User Script Manager:**
    - If you don't have one, install a user script manager for your browser.
 Tampermonkey is recommended for compatibility.